xbeat/Machine-Learning/README.md

 Introduction to Compact Lie Groups

 Compact Lie groups are fundamental structures in mathematics and physics, combining the properties of compactness and differentiability.
 They play a crucial role in various fields, including quantum mechanics, particle physics, and differential geometry.
 In this presentation, we'll explore the basics of compact Lie groups and their applications, using Python to illustrate key concepts.

+## Savage-Dickey Ratio for Bayesian Model Comparison

+Introduction to Savage-Dickey Ratio

+The Savage-Dickey ratio provides an efficient method for computing Bayes factors in nested model comparison scenarios, where one model is a special case of another.
+This implementation demonstrates the basic framework for calculating the ratio using probability density estimation.

 ## Spark Window Functions for Time-Series Analysis in PySpark